 When it comes to difficulties of software development, it’s important to understand that sometimes, without true expertise, it is impossible to properly assess the core of the problem.

 There are situations when ‘good‘ or ‘very good’ is not enough.
-Sometimes, you may find yourself in the position when your software project does not necessarily go according to plan due to some unexpected technical hurdles.
+Sometimes, you may find yourself in a position when your software project does not necessarily go according to plan due to some unexpected technical hurdles.
 Or – let’s use another scenario – you aim to build not just a solution, but the software solution that will stand out on the market and give you competitive edge.
 Either way, the skills to define the core of the problem and solve it with joint effort of the whole team is definitely something you would always want to have in your project.

 In the above, and in many other cases, technical expertise comes to the rescue.

-Technical expert is not just a software developer.
+Technical Expert is not just a software developer.
 It is a person that has competencies way beyond a senior dev and can either be a subject matter expert, who specialises in solving immensely intricate and rare technology problems or a solution architect, with broad knowledge, able to propose solutions for an entire IT system.

 The superpowers of a technical expert are the abilities to deal with ambiguities, embrace possibilities and solve extremely complex issues.
 They add significant value to a project through their knowledge and substantial experience.
 As they dealt with a number of similar cases in the past, they developed an ability to help teams solve technical issues.